 My Weirdest Migraine Home Remedy Tool

 Pressure on my head or pulling my hair gives me some relief during a migraine attack.
-One night I started to drift off while squeezing my head, but woke right back up when my hands relaxed and the pressure lifted.
+One night I started to drift off while squeezing my head but woke right back up when my hands relaxed and the pressure lifted.
 My MacGyver solution was to wrap a tube sock around my head and tie it tightly.
-As the risk of sounding boastful, I must say that it was one of my best ideas ever.
+As for the risk of sounding boastful, I must say that it was one of my best ideas ever.

 Using a tube sock as acupressure

 The tube sock maintains steady pressure and the knot performs a sort of acupressure.
 I move the knot from one temple to the other and sometimes put it along my occipital ridge.
 It usually provides enough relief that I can get to sleep.
 Entering the land of migraine-induced nightmares is a mixed blessing, but one I'll gladly take over being awake through the attack.